 1. Begin Early, at Least One Month in Advance

 You should always begin studying for your final exams at least a month prior to finals week.
-Then, you won’t have to rush to squeeze all your revision in as your exams approach.
+Then, you won’t have to rush to squeeze it in as your exams approach.

-Too many students put off studying for final exams until the last moment, toiling in all-night cram sessions at the end.
+Too many students put off studying for finals until the last moment, toiling in all-night cram sessions.
 This is not only stressful but also ineffective!
 Research shows that breaking up your study sessions into smaller chunks over time enhances performance.

 2. Create a Finals Game Plan